switcheroo-xx/PiGpioMeasure/README.md

 PiGpioMeasure
 =============
-Test project for doing measurements using Gpio
+Measures power usage by monitoring 1Wh/blink LED

-Must be run with super user privileges
+Must be run with super user privilege

+Requirements:
+- Wiring Pi
+- sqlite3 (and developer lib for linking)